 resource available to the whole world.
 Usage of my word definitions and articles

 by educational institutions, teachers and students alike, is here by granted.
-For more information, please consult my

 intellectual property rights, warranties and